Contents:

-Mannitol Salt Agar, or Chapman Agar, is a selective culture media used for the isolation, enumeration and differentiation of Staphylococcus from clinical, food, antiseptic and cosmetic samples.
+Chapman Agar or Mannitol Salt Agar is a selective medium used for the isolation, enumeration, and differentiation of Staphylococcus from clinical, food, antiseptic, and cosmetic samples.

 ☰ For 1 liter of medium: